RecycleFund App

 Key insights derived from the interviews

-• A lot of people recycle to make money, to help the environment, and to make money.
+• A lot of people recycle to make money and to help the environment.

 • The majority of the respondents don’t know where some specific materials like batteries, hazardous, or construction items are recycled.